GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/tech tree/Steam Tier.md

 - Ore doubling with Macerator and then even faster with Steam Grinder
 - Forestry worktable for easier mass crafting
 - Hazmat suit againt Pollution
-- Tinkers Hammer, Lumber Axe, and Crossbow
+- Tinkers Hammer, Lumber Axe, and Crossbow.
+With upgrades in materials in following tiers.
 - Hang Glider
+- Regular backpacks

 **Major milestone(s)**:
 - Building the Bricked Blast Furnace